eichelb4rt/hw/S8_SS2022/AGML_Lab/final_project/README.md

 Here, Maurice Wenig is trying to implement a good Recommender System for the final project of AGML (Statistical Learning Theory) Lab.

+## Final Score

+My final score on the [validation set](http://csujena.pythonanywhere.com/) is 0.530.
+It was achieved with the hybrid recommender.

 ## Usage

 Run main: `python src/main.py`.
 Testing all recommenders: `python src/testall.py`.
 Example results (rounded predictions):